apache/incubator-kie-drools/kie-dmn/kie-dmn-xsd-resources/Readme.md

 KIE :: Decision Model Notation :: XSD-Bundle
 ============================================

-This modules is used to bundle all the DMN-related xsd in one single jar, fetching them from [official repository](https://www.omg.org/spec/DMN/).
+This module is used to bundle all the DMN-related xsd in one single jar, fetching them from the [official repository](https://www.omg.org/spec/DMN/).

 | Version | Release  |
 |---------|----------|